Act 53 of 2020 Best Practices Guide

 • Unlicensed Mortgage Loan Business

-• Any offense equivalent to any of the offenses listed above under the laws of this Commonwealth in effect at the time of the commission of that offense or under the laws of another jurisdiction
+• An equivalent crime under the laws of this Commonwealth in effect at the time of the commission of that offense.

 STATE BOARD OF CHIROPRACTIC